Creating a Family With the Ideal Egg Donor

 - Transferring the fertilized embryos to the uterus of the intended parent or gestational surrogate, which will have already been prepared to enable

-If you are choosing to work with a gestational surrogate, please refer to our sister site, West Coast Surrogacy, Inc. to read about surrogacy to create your family.
 If you will be carrying the embryo, you will have already undergone medical and genetic screening similar to your egg donor, in addition to psychological counseling to prepare you for this complex, life-altering experience.

 Depending on your preference, the embryo(s) will be transferred to the recipient’s uterus either 5-6 days after fertilization, or the embryos will be frozen for genetic screening and a future transfer.
 After the embryo transfer, the recipient will continue hormones until a pregnancy test is done.
 If a pregnancy is achieved, you or your surrogate will be under the care of your doctor.
 And while our WCED work is done, a whole new chapter in your life is just beginning.